The syntactic side of autonomous categories enriched over generalised metric spaces: From equations to -equations

 \begin{proof} Clearly, the rule on the left subsumes the one on the right by choosing $n = 0$.
 So we only need to show the inverse direction under the assumption that $\mathcal{V}$ is linear.
 Thus, assume that $\forall i \leq n.\ v =_{q_i} w$.
 We proceed by case distinction.
 If $n = 0$ then we need to show that $v =_\bot w$ which is given already by the rule on the right.
 Suppose now that $n > 0$.
 Then since the order of $\mathcal{V}$ is linear the value $\vee q_i$ must already be one of the values $q_i$ and $v =_{q_i} w$ is already part of the theory.
 In other words, in case of $n > 0$ the rule on the left is redundant. \end{proof}

 The above result is in accordance with metric universal algebra~\cite{mardare16,mardare17} which also does not include rule \textbf{(join)}.
 Interestingly, however, we still have $v =_\bot w$ for all $\lambda$-terms $v$ and $w$ and the counterpart of such a rule is not present in~\cite{mardare16,mardare17}.
 This is explained by the fact that metric equations in~\cite{mardare16,mardare17} are labelled \emph{only} by non-negative rational numbers whilst we also permit infinity to be a label (in our case, labels are given by a basis $B$ which for the metric case corresponds to the \emph{extended} non-negative rational numbers).
 All remaining rules of our $\mathcal{V}$-equational system instantiated to the metric case find a counterpart in the metric equational system presented in~\cite{mardare16,mardare17}.
+Similarly, when $\mathcal{V}$ is the Boolean quantale (which is linear) and we assume $\mathcal{V}\lambda$-theories to be symmetric $\mathcal{V}$-congruence is equivalent to classical congruence.